Handling Car Accident Claims in Virginia

 When you’re injured in an auto accident in Virginia, you must be aware of the statute of limitations which applies in your particular case.
 The statute of limitations refers to the time you have following an accident to file a lawsuit.
 In Virginia, this time limit depends upon the circumstances of your accident and injury.
 The time limitation starts to run on the date of the accident.
 Filing a claim with an insurance company does not extend or delay the time.

-The longer you wait to contact an attorney, the greater the risk that the statute of limitations time limit will expire.
+The longer you wait to contact an attorney, the greater the risk that the statute of limitations time limit will expire on your car accident claim.
 If it does, you may lose your right to sue the at-fault party and recover compensation for your injuries.
 If you’ve been seriously injured and someone else is at fault, you should contact a personal injury attorney at the earliest possible time.
 Contacting an experienced personal injury lawyer early in your case will help prevent deadlines from expiring and will allow your case to be properly prepared.

 To be able to determine whether you have a case, your lawyer needs to thoroughly investigate the details about your accident and injuries.
 Investigating the accident and collecting information is much easier if it occurs quickly after the accident has happened.
 A time delay can result in many problems like lost evidence and witnesses who can’t be found.